 AT is an individualised approach to help people recognise and understand the impact of poor posture on the body.
 With the help of an AT teacher, people are taught to be aware of their posture, and to change poor habits into good ones, in order to improve movement.
 AT works on the cause of loss of physical function, not the effects of it, and has proven results in improving low back pain.
-To find out more visit www.austat.org.au or you can download the AT pdf or read about 52 reasons to try AT
+To find out more visit www.austat.org.au or read about 52 reasons to try AT

 The Feldenkrais Method® is based on movement education.
 With the help of a Feldenkrais Practitioner, people learn to understand their particular habits of thinking, feeling, sensing and acting.
 The aim is to improve efficiency of body movement and increased consciousness of how it works.
 For people with chronic pain, Feldenkrais has proven ability to decrease pain and improve wellbeing and physical functioning.
-For more information download the Feldenkrais pdf or visit www.feldenkrais.org.au and to find an accredited Feldenkrais Practitioner call 1800 001 550.
+For more information visit www.feldenkrais.org.au and to find an accredited Feldenkrais Practitioner call 1800 001 550.

 Low-Level Laser Therapy

 LLLT uses LED light to reduce pain and promote tissue healing by blocking pain nerves and reducing inflammation, leading to a reduction in central sensitisation and improved circulation.
 It can be helpful for musculoskeletal pain, migraine, fibromyalgia, nerve pain and neuropathies including shingles and trigeminal neuralgia.
 Read more about LLT in The Lancet.
 There are LLT clinics in Sydney, Melbourne and Brisbane.